 The internet has changed all of our lives, particularly our children’s.
 For parents and carers this opens up a whole new world of things to be aware of.
 As a parent or carer you have a challenging job, you need to know what your children are doing online and also help them to do it in a safe way.
 With technology changing on a day-to-day basis, the best way to stay informed is to get involved.

-Please see below the latest Acceptable Use Policy in relation to use of ICT in school and at home:
+Please see below the latest Acceptable Use Policy and our online safety policy in relation to use of ICT in school and at home:

 See attached document with links to websites to support you and your child with E-Safety.

 - Talk to your child about what they’re up to online.
 Be a part of their online life; involve the whole family and show an interest.
 Find out what sites they visit and what they love about them, if they know you understand they are more likely to come to you if they have any problems.

 - Watch Thinkuknow films and cartoons with your child.
 The Thinkuknow site has films, games and advice for child from five all the way to 16.